Dr. Alex Stone, DPT, CSCS

 3. Disperses Muscle Adhesions and Scar Tissue

 Tight muscles and fascia are known to be behind more than a few problems.
-Foam rolling is effective because it applies targeted pressure to muscle knots and trigger points, and this helps release them (3).
+Foam rolling is effective because it applies targeted pressure to muscle knots and trigger points, and this helps release them3.

-This is why foam rolling is effective for treating problems like IT band syndrome, which is common in runners.
+This is why foam rolling is effective for treating problems like IT band syndrome4, which is common in runners.
 It might not be as accurate as the right massage gun for IT bands, but it is a cheap alternative and many people opt for a roller.

 Related Find out some of the best massage guns for runners.